Why Compare Retirement Planning and Mountain Biking?

 Even a pro racer is nervous riding a $150 Walmart mountain bike down a double-black diamond trail in the video below.
 Spoiler Alert: He eats it on the first jump.

 Again, this principle applies to retirement planning.
 The components of the plan are crucial.
 You need to account for all the proper elements, and if one is missing or not correctly configured, the whole strategy suffers.
-We’ve seen it countless horror stories of when people are missing something crucial in their plan.
+We’ve seen countless horror stories occur when people are missing something crucial in their plan.

-We put together a clip of some of the horror stories discussed in season 1 of The Guided Retirement Show:
+Here is a clip of some of the horror stories discussed in season 1 of The Guided Retirement Show:

 What Do You Need for Retirement Planning?

-It’s impossible to have the best investment and saving strategy if you haven’t thought about crucial components that affect it.
+It’s impossible to have the best investment and saving strategy if you haven’t thought about the crucial components that affect it.
 Until you’ve thoroughly evaluated how taxes, Social Security claiming, life/long term care insurance, and estate planning jeopardize your retirement goals, you’ll always be missing something.
 And missing something in your retirement plan could come at a steep cost once you retire.
 Another thing that is just as important as the components of a plan is who is building it.